 Sometimes insurance can be rejected from ordering glasses online.
 You have to check to see if your insurance will pay for glasses ordered online or not, do not just assume that they will accept it.

 There are some pros to buying your glasses online.
 You can shop around quite easily and get lots of information on styles, trends, and lens types.
 You also do get a wider range of glasses and can save a good chunk of money.
 If you live in a very remote or rural place and would otherwise need to travel to get your glasses, this is a great option.
 You do have to weigh these pros and cons carefully, however, as you do not want to end up waiting forever for your glasses to come in or end up with the wrong prescription or a lesser quality product and warranty.

 Browse and Buy at Blink Vision Care

 At Blink Vision Care, we offer the top glasses brands as well as some that you may not have thought of.
 We also have kids glasses and sports glasses so that your whole family can shop with us.
 Come into our Brampton optometrist for your eye exam and shop our wide selection of glasses.
-Buying from us you know that you are protected if something happens to your glasses, and that your lenses will be of the highest quality.
+By buying from us you know that you are protected if something happens to your glasses and that your lenses will be of the highest quality.
 Come in to see us today!